philgyford/temp-django-taggit-test/README.md

 Item.tags.most_common(extra_filters=extra_filters)
 ```

-Using Django 4.1a1, this generates an error like that one below.
+Using Django 4.1a1, this generates an error like the one below.
 But if we use Django 4.0, there is no error.

 ```